Message From the Superintendent

 Superintendent of Schools

-Malverne Students Improve Academically Throughout 2011-2012 School Year;
+Malverne Students Improve Academically Throughout the 2012-2013 School Year;

-Students throughout the Malverne School District have once again demonstrated academic improvement and success for the 2011-2012 school year.
-Based on a variety of measures, including state assessments, Advanced Placement (AP) results and Regents examination scores and other measures of success, the district is proud to announce that over the past four years, it has seen positive academic growth.
+Students throughout the Malverne School District have once again demonstrated academic improvement and overall success for the 2012-2013 school year.
+Based on a variety of measures, including national recognition for “College Readiness”, Advanced Placement (AP) results, Regents examination scores and other measures of success, the district is proud to announce that over the past five years, there has been a definitive trend of higher academic achievement.

-During the 2011-2012 school year, 172 AP exams were administered.
-Fifty-nine percent of students achieved a score of three or higher, a significant increase from only 14 percent reaching the same level in 2008.
-The number of students who achieved scores of four or five also dramatically rose from four percent in 2008 to 30 percent in 2012.
-This represents an overall increase in “high” scores in excess of more than 700 percent during this time period.
+During the 2012-2013 school year, 182 AP exams were administered.
+Fifty five percent of students achieved a score of three or higher, a significant increase from only 14 percent reaching that same level in 2008.
+The number of students who achieved scores of four or five also dramatically rose from 4 percent in 2008 to 24 percent in 2013.
+This represents an overall increase of “high” scores in excess of 600 percent during this time period.
 This year, a record number of students earned honors as AP Scholars with 13 AP Scholars; 7 AP Scholars with Honors; and 5 AP Scholars with Distinction.
-As a testament to the school’s continued improvement on AP exams, the College Board awarded Malverne High School was recognized for the first time among the elite 10% of the nation’s outstanding high schools for “college readiness” in the annual USA high school rankings by NEWSWEEK Magazine and THE WASHINGTON POST.
+As a testament to the school’s continued growth and improvement on AP exams, Malverne High School was recognized for the first time among the elite 10% of the nation’s outstanding high schools for “college readiness” in the annual USA high school rankings by NEWSWEEK Magazine and THE WASHINGTON POST.

-Regents examination results also indicate positive academic growth for Malverne over the past several years.
-For example, the district realized a 27 percent increase in the number of students passing the Algebra 2/Trigonometry Regents exam, as 70 percent of students passed, compared to only 43 percent just two years ago.
-Furthermore, the number of students passing the English Regents exam increased from 76 percent in 2009-2010 to 93 percent in 2011-2012, while the number of students passing the Geometry Regents examination during that same time period rose from 63 to 80 percent.
-Perhaps the most indicative sign of success, however, is demonstrated in the high number of Regents diplomas awarded to Class of 2012 graduates; 96 percent of graduates earned this distinguished diploma, coupled with a record number of Advanced Regents Diplomas at 46 percent.
+Regents examination results have also validated positive academic growth for Malverne students.
+For example, the district realized an increase in the number of students passing the very difficult Algebra2/Trigonometry Regents exam with 85% of students passing, compared to only 43 percent passing just two years ago.
+Furthermore, the number of students passing the English Regents exam increased from 76 percent in 2009-2010 to 87 percent in 2012-2013; while the number of students passing the Geometry Regents examination during that same time period rose from 63 percent to 80 percent.
+Perhaps the most indicative sign of success, however, was demonstrated in the record number of Regents diplomas awarded to the Class of 2013 graduates; 95 percent of the graduates earned this distinguished diploma, coupled with a record number of Advanced Regents Diplomas at 46 percent.

-In addition to academic growth, Malverne has seen a change in student character development, as well.
+In addition to academic improvement, Malverne has experienced positive growth in students’ character development, as well.
 District statistics prove that Malverne students are becoming more involved in pro-social volunteerism and school organizations.
-District administrators have also seen a significant decrease in the suspension rates at both the middle school and high school (a decrease of 58 and 70 percent, respectively), a direct result of the district’s character education program that was implemented several years ago.
+There has been a significant trend of decreasing suspension rates at both the middle school and high school.

-“As we move forward, Malverne administrators, teachers and staff will continue to work with students on developing their full academic potential, as well as emphasize the importance of character and behavior and the total development of each child in our care”, Dr. Hunderfund stated.
-“Over the past four years, we have made great progress, and I look forward to continuing in this direction.”
+“As we move forward, Malverne administrators, teachers and staff members will continue to work with students on developing their full academic potential, as well as emphasize the importance of character and behavior and the total development of each child in our care”, Dr. Hunderfund stated.
+“Over the past five years, we have made notable progress, and we all look forward to continuing in this direction.”